 Service charges for tenants

 This page contains information about the consultation on revising service charges for tenants.
 This consultation must be seen in conjunction with the council’s wider consultation on budget proposals for 2019/2020 - 2020/2021.
-There are also two other consultations running which you may be interested in: Adult Social Care charging policy review and future of two residential care homes.
+We ran two other consultations which you may be interested in: Adult Social Care charging policy review and future of two residential care homes.
 Please do take some time to read about the financial challenges we face and the other consultations you can contribute to.

 Why do we have to save money?